Intimacy Coordinator

 In my pursuit to detail the evolution of the modern film set, the role of an intimacy coordinator has risen as a standout contributor to these changes.

-Our presence is not just a mandate for the safety and mental well-being of the cast and crew, but a definitive cultural pivot within the industry.
+The presence of a intimacy coordinator is not just a mandate for the safety and mental well-being of the cast and crew, but a definitive cultural pivot within the industry.

 The influence of intimacy coordinators is a growing testament to an industry's capacity for positive transformation and heightened ethical responsibility.